-A case is submitted for purposes of this section when the hearing record is closed, in the sense that evidence has been taken and briefs submitted, or as otherwise specified in agency regulations.
+A case is submitted for purposes of this section when the hearing record is closed, in the sense that evidence has been taken and briefs submitted.

 The time limits in this section may be modified by another statute.
 See Section 612.140 (contrary express statute controls).